codejie/FlowEngine/README.md

 # FlowEngine
 This is a sample project to study how to make a Flow Engine.
 # Elements in Project
-There are three core elements in FlowEngine project: Node, Action and Flow.
+There are three core elements in FlowEngine project: Flow, Node, and Action.
 ## Flow
 ![Flow Image](./readme/flow_image.png)
 As above picture, one Flow is contain of two or more Nodes and one or more Actions.
 And the flow should be began with a StartNode, then ended with a EndNode.